-The Environment Court is established by section 247 of the RMA as a Court of Record.
-It is a specialist court that has jurisdiction over environmental and resource management matters.
+The Environment Court is a specialist court of record established under section 247 of the RMA.
+It's the primary environmental adjudicative body in New Zealand.
+It has jurisdiction over environmental and resource management matters.
 It can be characterised as follows:

-- a Judge usually presides at sittings to hear and determine proceedings - it is required by law to act judicially - it hears contesting parties to the proceedings before it and gives a determination which is binding upon them part time (75%) basis.
-Deputy Commissioners sit as required usually based on their specific expertise.
+a presiding Judge and two Environment Commissioners sit together to hear and determine proceedings;

+- it is required by law to act judicially; and - it hears contesting parties to the proceedings before it and gives a determination which is binding upon them.